 - Property tax proration: depends on Glen Rock’s tax rate and timing

-Inspections and other
+Inspections and Other

 - General home inspection: $300 to $600